-- Autoimmune diseases.
-These include Sjogren's syndrome, lupus, rheumatoid arthritis, Guillain-Barre syndrome, chronic inflammatory demyelinating polyneuropathy and vasculitis. - Diabetes.
-More than half the people with diabetes develop some type of neuropathy. - Infections.
-These include certain viral or bacterial infections, including Lyme disease, shingles, Epstein-Barr virus, hepatitis B and C, leprosy, diphtheria, and HIV. - Inherited disorders.
-Disorders such as Charcot-Marie-Tooth disease are hereditary types of neuropathy. - Tumors.
+- Alcoholism.
+Poor dietary choices made by people with alcoholism can lead to vitamin deficiencies.
+Visited 09/19/2018 - Autoimmune diseases.
+These include Sjogren's syndrome, lupus, rheumatoid arthritis, Guillain-Barre syndrome, chronic inflammatory demyelinating polyneuropathy and necrotizing vasculitis. - Diabetes.
+More than half the people with diabetes develop some type of neuropathy. - Exposure to poisons.
+Toxic substances include heavy metals or chemicals. - Medications.
+Certain medications, especially those used to treat cancer (chemotherapy), can cause peripheral neuropathy. - Infections.
+These include certain viral or bacterial infections, including Lyme disease, shingles, Epstein-Barr virus, hepatitis C, leprosy, diphtheria and HIV. - Inherited disorders.
+Disorders such as Charcot-Marie-Tooth disease are hereditary types of neuropathy. - Trauma or pressure on the nerve.
+Traumas, such as from motor vehicle accidents, falls or sports injuries, can sever or damage peripheral nerves.
+Nerve pressure can result from having a cast or using crutches or repeating a motion such as typing many times. - Tumors.
 Growths, cancerous (malignant) and noncancerous (benign), can develop on the nerves or press nerves.
 Also, polyneuropathy can arise as a result of some cancers related to the body's immune response.
-These are a form of a degenerative disorder called paraneoplastic syndrome. - Bone marrow disorders.
-These include an abnormal protein in the blood (monoclonal gammopathies), a form of bone cancer (myeloma), lymphoma and the rare disease amyloidosis. - Other diseases.
+These are a form of paraneoplastic syndrome. - Vitamin deficiencies.
+B vitamins including B-1, B-6 and B-12 vitamin E and niacin are crucial to nerve health. - Bone marrow disorders.
+These include abnormal protein in the blood (monoclonal gammopathies), a form of bone cancer (osteosclerotic myeloma), lymphoma and amyloidosis. - Other diseases.
 These include kidney disease, liver disease, connective tissue disorders and an underactive thyroid (hypothyroidism).